KokonutGamer/libman-api/README.md

 ## Todo list
 - [X] Add a new field(s) to the `Book` entity, such as pages, date published, volume, and edition
+- [ ] Update the `Book` entity to handle different states, such as available, on hold, and unavailable
 - [ ] Update POST methods to return a proper response
 - [ ] Update PUT methods to return a proper response
 - [ ] Update DELETE methods to return a proper response